jacob-lineberry/codeafterdark/content/about.md

 + 2018: Senior Platform Engineer @ DYCOM INDUSTRIES
 + 2015: Senior Network Engineer @ DYCOM INDUSTRIES
 ```

-## `cat ~/.motivation`

-I believe in:

-- 🚀 **Automation over repetition** - If you're doing it twice, script it
-- 📚 **Learning in public** - Share knowledge, grow together
-- 🔧 **Pragmatic solutions** - The best code is code that works and can be maintained
-- 🌙 **Late-night coding sessions** - Some of the best ideas come after dark

-## `echo $BLOG_FOCUS`

-I write about the intersection of **DevOps**, **platform engineering**, and **developer experience**.
-From Kubernetes clusters to CI/CD pipelines, I share what I've learned building systems that actually work in production.

-**Recent topics:**
-- Production-scale challenges and their solutions
-- Platform engineering best practices
-- Performance optimization techniques
-- Tools that make developers' lives easier

 ## `echo $CONTACT_ME`